 You use the large form to vote for people in the larger region that you live in.
 The people who win the election in your region enter the upper house of State Parliament.

 Victoria has many political parties.
-The videos below tell you about each party and what they want to do for Victoria.
+These videos tell you about each party and what they want to do for Victoria.
 Most of the videos are short and use easy language.
-If your favourite party is not here, call them and ask them to make their own video – you can ask someone to help you do this!
+There will be candidates from these parties in most Districts (Lower House electorates) and Regions (Upper House electorates).

 People and political parties